West Kelowna Warriors owner reinstates fired head coach - Lake Country Calendar

 “I failed as a partner in (the B.C.
 Hockey League) and as a leader of this organization, to consider the emotional turmoil this could cause for these young men,” he said.

-Dobranski, who with a number of silent partners bought the team from former owner Mark Cheyne earlier this year, read his statement and refused to take questions, including if the league had ordered him to reinstate Grimwood.
+Dobranski, who with a number of silent partners bought the team from former owner Mark Cheyne earlier this year, read his statement and refused to take questions, including any about whether the league had ordered him to reinstate Grimwood.

 Following the news conference BCHL commissioner Chris Hebb said the league office heard from many people, including the players, about the firing.
 He said as a result the league discussed it with Dobranski and “suggested” he reverse the decision.